HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

 ♦ "It was this way ..."
 The Grand Canyon's Indubitable James White and John Hance: An Introduction and Annotated Bibliography

-♦ The Hoover Dam Bibliography : with appendices: Mike O’Callaghan–Pat Tillman Memorial Bridge; Selected Maps; General Guide to Documentation for Hoover Dam and Boulder City in Historic-Places Registers; General Guide to Commercially Produced 3-D Transparency Products [a new edition is projected for early 2025]
+♦ The Hoover Dam Bibliography.
+Second Edition.
+With appendices: Mike O’Callaghan–Pat Tillman Memorial Bridge; Selected Maps; General Guide to Documentation for Hoover Dam and Boulder City in Historic-Places Registers; General Guide to Commercially Produced 3-D Transparency Products.

 ♦ Art of the Grand Canyon: An Introduction and Annotated Bibliography